GeoWebCache/geowebcache/documentation/en/user/source/configuration/storage.rst

 Cache
 -----

-Starting with version 1.8.0, there are two types of persistent storage mechanisms for tiles:
+Starting with version 1.8.0, GeoWebCache supports multiple persistent storage mechanisms for tiles:

 * File blob store: stores tiles in a directory structure consisting of various image files organized by layer and zoom level.
 * S3 blob store: stores tiles in an `Amazon Simple Storage Service <http://aws.amazon.com/s3/>`_ bucket, as individual "objects" following a
   `TMS <http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification>`_-like key structure.
+* Google Cloud Storage blob store: stores tiles in a GCS bucket using the same TMS-like structure as S3.
+* Azure blob store, MBTiles blob store, Swift blob store: additional storage backends described below.

 Zero or more blobstores can be configured in the configuration file to store tiles at different locations and on different storage back-ends.
 One of the configured blobstores will be the **default** one.
 Meaning that it will be used to store the tiles of every layer whose configuration